Anveks/Python-Basics/readme.md

 In addition to lists and strings, slicing can also be applied to **tuples** and other iterable objects that **support indexing**.

+## Files, Directories and Paths in Python

+You don't need any fs-libraries to read/write/append files in Python.
+There are two ways:

+- Old way:

+      file = open('my_file.txt')
+      content = file.read()
+      print(content)
+      file.close()

+NB: Closing the file after reading its contents is good practice because it releases the system resources associated with the file.

+- Using 'with' statement:

+      with open('random_practices/my_file.txt', mode='r') as file: # mode = "read only"
+      content = file.read()
+      print(content)

+      with open('random_practices/new_file.txt', mode='w') as file: # mode = 'write'
+      file.write('My name is Darth Vader.')

+In case of "with" statement, there is no need to close the file after using it - the file will be closed automatically.

+## Absolute vs Relative Filepaths

+Absolute and relative filepaths are two ways of to specify the location of a file in a file system.

+An **absolute file path** provides the complete path starting from the root directory to the file.
+It includes all the directories and subdirectories necessary to locate the file.
+An absolute file path is independent of the current working directory.
+It typically starts with the root directory symbol (e.g., / in Unix-based systems or C:\ in Windows systems) and specifies all the directories and subdirectories leading to the file.
+For example: /home/user/documents/file.txt or C:\Users\user\Documents\file.txt.

+A **relative file path** specifies the location of a file relative to the current working directory.
+It does not include the complete path from the root directory.
+Instead, it specifies the file's location in relation to the current working directory.
+Relative file paths are useful when you want to refer to files within the same directory or in directories relative to the current working directory.
+For example, if the current working directory is /home/user, a relative file path like documents/file.txt would refer to the file located at /home/user/documents/file.txt.
+Also, it is quite useful to use dots instead: ./ to specify the current folder, ../ to specify the parent folder of the current folder.